 When I’m on my balcony, it feels like I’m inside the crown of an old plane tree, enjoying the rustling leaves, the shade, and the fresh breeze on hot summer days.
 The tree is tall, reaching higher than the four-story building we live in.
 It was probably planted in the 1950s, like many other plane trees in Berlin.
-But this spring, fewer leaves have grown back, and many of those that have appear withered, hanging loosely, already falling in the wind.
+But this spring, fewer leaves have grown back, and many of those that have to appear withered, hanging loosely, already falling in the wind.

 An increase in extreme weather events

 Although many other trees in my neighborhood seem fine, I can’t help but wonder whether this is actually climate change unfolding in my own backyard.
 Berlin, like most parts of Europe, has experienced a number of record droughts and heat waves in a row.
 Both 2018 and 2019 brought the highest temperatures and lowest rainfall amounts ever recorded to date.
 This year, the same—or worse—is expected.
-Berlin had almost no rain this spring, and large parts of Germany are suffering from extreme or extraordinary droughts (check out this drought monitor), and summer has yet to officially begin.
+Berlin had almost no rain this spring, large parts of Germany are suffering from extreme or extraordinary droughts (check out this drought monitor), and summer has yet to officially begin.
 Such extremes have been linked to climate change: a weakening of the jet stream as a result of warmer temperatures in the Arctic leads to weather conditions being “stuck” for a long time.

 A forest health crisis

-As we are coping with a public health crisis and I spend a lot of time at our balcony, where I look out at our sickly tree, I can’t help but wonder about this other health crisis.
+As we are coping with a public health crisis and I spend a lot of time on our balcony, where I look out at our sickly tree, I can’t help but wonder about this other health crisis.
 A crisis that isn’t caused by a single virus but by weather extremes in combination with other environmental stressors and drivers of devastation.
 Diseases and forest pests, like the bark beetle, thrive in warmer and drier weather.
 Droughts in 2018 and 2019 have also increased the number and scale of forest fires.
 Large populations of deer and wild boar cause damage and hinder the regeneration of forests – a common topic of discussion between foresters and hunters.

 Forest management decisions also play a role, many of them dating back decades or hundreds of years.
 Due to its economic importance as a building material, spruce is the most common tree species in the country, occupying 26 percent of the forest area.
 Under natural conditions, spruce forests would grow in cool and moist climates, mostly in mountainous areas.
 In many parts of the country, however, these forests have been established near the edge of their ecological ranges and are not well adapted to local conditions – even without the effects of climate change.
 They are also typically planted in dense monocultures of a single group.
 All of these factors make spruce forests very vulnerable to this combination of weather extremes and stressors.